leoservalli/Privilege-escalation-MitraStar/README.md

 Through this escalation we can change the content of /etc/passwd (/var/passwd), create new users, or change any other system resource permanently.

 The user “support” is provided printed on the back of the router.
-In some cases, this routers use default user/password by default.
+In some cases, this routers use default credentials.